Aliases for MYL1 Gene

 GeneCards Summary for MYL1 Gene

 MYL1 (Myosin Light Chain 1) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Striated Muscle Contraction.
-GO annotations related to this gene include calcium ion binding and structural constituent of muscle.
-An important paralog of this gene is MYL4.
+Diseases associated with MYL1 include Myopathy, Congenital, With Fast-Twitch Fiber Atrophy and Crab Allergy.
+Among its related pathways are Immune response CCR3 signaling in eosinophils and Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and structural constituent of muscle.
+An important paralog of this gene is MYL3.

 Myosins are a large family of motor proteins that share the common features of ATP hydrolysis (ATPase enzyme activity), actin binding and potential for kinetic energy transduction.
 Originally isolated from muscle cells, almost all eukaryotic cells are known to contain myosins.